 2) It is possible to improve reduce insulin load in individuals with a higher carbohydrate diet.

 3) It looks like the traditional western diet, once again, is pretty poor and that the carbohydrate content of it may not be main driving factor of the health detriment inherent in the dietary pattern.

 It is likely there are synergistic factors of the western diet conspiring to produce the metabolically unhealthy phenotype we witness: over-consumption of nutrient deficient refined sugars, reliance on processed and fatty meats, synthetic oils, sodium, and hyper-palatable foods.
 Thus, a diet like the TAD in this study which reduces many of these features simultaneously may contribute to an overall more healthful diet.

 Are high-carb, traditional Asian diets the sole answer?
 No, likely not.
-Could they be applied as a tool for certain people in certain circumstances?
+Could they be applied as a tool for certain people in improving insulin sensitivity in certain circumstances?
 I would argue they could indeed.